maxime-tournier/maxime-tournier.github.com/notes/category-theory.md

 	& {}_{1_F}\searrow & \downarrow_{\epsilon F} & & {}_{G\epsilon}\downarrow & \swarrow_{1_G}& \\
 	& & F & & G & & \\
 \end{matrix}$$

+In other words, round-trips through both functors can be mapped from and into the identity functors, and round-and-forth trips amount to one-ways.

 # Monads